-In approving a project seeking a waiver the ZBA shall act to ensure, and may impose conditions requiring, that the waiver, if authorized, will represent the minimum waiver that will afford relief and will represent the least deviation possible from these Regulations and from the Town Plan.
+In approving a project seeking a waiver the Development Review Board shall act to ensure, and may impose conditions requiring, that the waiver, if authorized, will represent a minimum waiver that will afford relief and will represent a minimum deviation from these Regulations and from the Town Plan.
 The nature of any waiver and any conditions attached to it shall be entered on the face of the Zoning Permit, incorporated therein and shall be enforceable in the same manner as all other applicable requirements of these Regulations.

-SECTION 390: SITE PLAN REVIEW, PLANNED UNIT DEVELOPMENT REVIEW, DOWNTOWN DESIGN REVIEW AND OTHER APPLICATIONS (SECTIONS 390 - 396)
+SECTION 390: SITE PLAN REVIEW, DOWNTOWN DESIGN REVIEW AND OTHER APPLICATIONS (SECTIONS 390 - 396)

-SECTION 391: GENERAL CONDITIONS
+SECTION 391: GENERAL DESCRIPTION

-Any Site Plan review, Planned Unit Development Review or other applications or uses that require approval of an appropriate municipal panel, but are not specifically listed in SECTIONs 331 or 332 of these Regulations shall be reviewed under the procedure immediately below.
+Any Site Plan review, or other applications or uses that require approval of the Development Review Board but are not specifically listed in SECTIONs 332 or 333 of these Regulations shall be reviewed under the procedure immediately below.

-Site Plan approval by the Planning Commission shall be required for proposed uses allowed "by right" within any given zoning district, that are identified by an asterisk within the District Use standards in Article II, SECTION 230 of these Regulations.
+Site Plan approval by the Development Review Board shall be required for proposed uses allowed "by right" within any given zoning district, that are identified by an asterisk within the District Use standards in Article II, SECTION 230 of these Regulations.
 Unlike Conditional Use approval, Site Plan approval assumes that the use proposed is appropriate for the district in which it is located.
 As such, Site Plan review focuses solely on proper development within the site, not its compatibility or lack thereof with the surrounding area.
 Site Plan review cannot be used to deny a project in the same way that conditional use criteria would.
-However, the appropriate municipal panel may place conditions on any approval it gives to implement the objectives of the Town Plan as contemplated in the criteria below.
+However, the Development Review Board may place conditions on any approval it gives to implement the objectives of the Town Plan as contemplated in the criteria below.